 Bio Coming Soon!

 Denise M. Becker was hired as the Administrative Assistant III for the Nevada Indian Commission on August 11, 2014.
-Denise’s first year at the Commission started off with a bang as she was involved in planning various events, such as the 2014 Sesquicentennial Honoring Reception for the Centennial Indian Princesses in October; the American Indian Achievement Awards Banquet and Silent Auction in November; the Tribal Legislative Forum in January 2015; the Nevada Tribes Legislative Day in February 2015; and she was also on the 2015 Stewart Father’s Day Powwow Committee for this year’s powwow in June 2015.
-The Carson City Chamber of Commerce recently awarded the Nevada Indian Commission’s Stewart Father’s Day Powwow as the 2015 Event of the Year, and Denise was very honored and excited to have been a part of that event.
+Denise’s first year at the Commission started off with a bang as she was involved in planning various events, such as the 2014 Sesquicentennial Honoring Reception for the Centennial Indian Princesses in October; the American Indian Achievement Awards Banquet and Silent Auction in November; the Tribal Legislative Forum in January 2015 and 2017; the Nevada Tribes Legislative Day in February 2015 and 2017; and she is also on the Stewart Father’s Day Powwow Committee every year.
+The Carson City Chamber of Commerce awarded the Stewart Father’s Day Powwow as the 2015 Event of the Year, and Denise was very honored and excited to have been a part of that event.
 Denise began State service with the Nevada Commission on Tourism in 2006 and now that she has joined the Nevada Indian Commission, she feels she has come full circle.
-She lives in Carson City with her husband, five-year-old daughter and is the stepmother/older sister to three grown stepchildren.

 Stewart Indian School Cultural Center Staff